Wharton Mailing Lists

-This article describes Wharton's mailing list system that provides mailing lists for courses, clubs and organizations related to students' academic and extracurricular pursuits.
+This article describes Wharton's MailingList application that provides access to the creation, editing, and maintenance of mailing lists for activities, clubs, and organizations related to students' academic and extracurricular pursuits.

 For information on the official mailing lists for Cohort and Student Class lists, see Cohort and Class Lists.